 This information is provided for individuals who have been advised by the American Speech-Language-Hearing Association (ASHA or "Association") that a complaint has been filed against them alleging that they have violated the ASHA Code of Ethics (2016).

-The Board of Ethics (hereinafter, "BOE") is charged by the Bylaws of the Association with the responsibility to interpret, administer, and enforce the Code of Ethics (hereinafter, "Code") of the Association.
-A fundamental precept that guides the BOE in the discharge of its responsibility is that an effective Code requires an orderly and fair administration and enforcement of its terms and requires full compliance by all members of the Association and all holders of Certificates of Clinical Competence (CCC).
+The Board of Ethics (hereinafter, "BOE") is charged by the Bylaws of the Association with the responsibility to interpret, administer, and enforce the Code of Ethics of the Association.
+A fundamental precept that guides the BOE in the discharge of its responsibility is that an effective Code of Ethics requires an orderly and fair administration and enforcement of its terms and requires full compliance by all members of the Association and all holders of Certificates of Clinical Competence (CCC).
 The BOE recognizes that each case must be judged on an individual basis, and that no two cases are likely to be identical.
-Thus, the BOE has the responsibility to exercise its judgment on the merits of each case and on its interpretation of the Code.
+Thus, the BOE has the responsibility to exercise its judgment on the merits of each case and on its interpretation of the Code of Ethics.

 You, as the Respondent in the matter, will have 45 days to submit a response to the complaint.
 It is very important that you submit a response to ensure that the BOE has all of the relevant information it needs in order to adjudicate the matter fairly.
-Even if you acknowledge that you violated the Code, submitting a response indicating your awareness of the matter and, if appropriate, an explanation of any possible mitigating factors, will help the BOE determine the appropriate sanction if it determines that there was a code violation.
+Even if you acknowledge that you violated the Code of Ethics, submitting a response indicating your awareness of the matter and, if appropriate, an explanation of any possible mitigating factors, will help the BOE determine the appropriate sanction if it determines that there was a Code of Ethics violation.

 Your response should address each allegation (stated or implied) made by the Complainant.
-If you do not believe that you violated the Code, you should provide any documentation that you believe would refute the Complainant's claims.
-If you acknowledge that you did violate the Code, you should let the BOE know of any circumstances that led to the violation and/or what steps you have taken to ensure that it will not happen again.
+If you do not believe that you violated the Code of Ethics, you should provide any documentation that you believe would refute the Complainant's claims.
+If you acknowledge that you did violate the Code of Ethics, you should let the BOE know of any circumstances that led to the violation and/or what steps you have taken to ensure that it will not happen again.

 The BOE relies on the information provided by the Complainant and Respondent in each case.
 Therefore, it is imperative that you provide the BOE with all the facts and evidence you have to support your response and wish the BOE to consider in its deliberations.